Burkson/ridestyler.customer.widgets/widgets/qr-capture/readme.md

 }

 qr.OnEnded = function(Session){
-// Runs if user get's a time out on the Capture UI.
+// The "OnEnded" listener runs if a user get's a time out on the Capture UI.

 }
 ```